luxonis/depthai-hardware/BW1092_ESP32_Embedded_WIFI_BT/README.md

 (and other unknown unknown) errors due popular request for the design files.

 Known issues:
- - The USB3 polarity select is backwards so only USB2 works.
  - The IMU uses I2C, which is incapable of operating at satisfactory update rates/latency.
 The design will be refactored to use SPI soon.
+Due to this, the IMU was depopulated from the BW1092_R1M0E1 design.
  - There may be other uncaught errors in the design as well - it is not yet fully tested.

 # Overview: